• Skip to primary navigation

 Don’t let the dough get too warm!
 If your kitchen is quite hot I would recommend chilling the logs after rolling them.
 My first batch this year got quite warm and the dough did spread more in the oven.
 Not big of a deal but the second batch was a bit prettier!

-The logs are then cut into 2-inch long little logs and baked for a few minutes until slightly brown on the edges but not too long.
+The logs are then cut into 2-inch long logs and baked for a few minutes until slightly brown on the edges but not too long.
 You want a slightly soft cookie and not a crispy cookie!
 Let them cool down completely and dip each end in dark chocolate.

 And then comes my favorite part: the sprinkles!
 I used my favorite green, pink, and white sprinkles because they are so festive and colorful.
 Perfect for Christmas!